toltec-dev/toltec/docs/package.md

-math            | Apps to assist the user in performing mathematical tasks. readers         | Apps for reading and annotating documents (PDF, EPUB, …). utils           | System tools and various apps.
+math            | Apps to assist the user in performing mathematical tasks. readers         | Apps for reading and annotating documents (PDF, EPUB, …). utils           | System tools and various apps. old             | Deprecated or transitional packages.
+Packages in this section will not be listed in the package index.

 If the package does not fit into one of the existing sections, you are free to create a new one and document it here.